oscdoctest/Qi-Docs/docs/Qi_Periodic_Schedules.rst

 ``QiPeriodicSchedule()``
 -------------------

-Retrieves a periodic schedule that is associated with a specified Id.
+ Returns a list of periodic schedules used by calculations

 **Syntax**